Sjoerd-de-Witte/vb/README.md

 I am glad that the idea of working parallel really worked.
 I am certainly going to use this in future reseaches when I am working in groups.

 # <a id="the-projects"></a>The Projects
+## <a id="foodboost-project"></a>Foodboost project
+### *Task definition*
+In the present day, people are becoming more conscious of what they are eating.
+This can express itself in eating more enviromental friendly food such as pescatarian, vegetarian and vegan diets.
+But also in eating more healthy by making fresh and/or boilogical food.
+Sometimes it can be easy to put together a diet thats fits a person the most, but often it can be a really hard task.
+The goal of the foodboost project is to make a recommendation system which predicts of someone likes a certain type of food and implement this into a easy to make and maintain diet.

+During this project, me and my group members mainly focussed on the a basis for the predicting part of the project and fitting in the predicted dishes into someones diet with in consideration of an nut allergy.
+To make progress we defined the following research questions:

+    With what method can we make a weekly lunch and diner recomendation considering a nut allergy or intolerance, with inconsideration of a combined maximum of 1040 calories for lunch and dinner combined?

+    1. ...

+    2. ...

+    3. ...

+With question 1 we ...

+With question 2 we ...

+With question 3 we ...

+### *Evaluation*
+With our research I think we have layed a good basis for a better and more effecient model.
+I think if someone would pick up this project, there could be a few interesting pick-up points to start: